AliciaMay/Cyclistic_Capstone_Project/README.md

    </table>
 </div>

-We can see that casual members are more likely to take longer rides than annual members.
-This leads me to believe that casual members use the bikes for leisure vs the members who probably use the bikes to get to work.
+We can see that casual riders are more likely to take longer rides than members.
+This leads me to believe that casual riders use the bikes for leisure vs the members who probably use the bikes to get to and from work.

 I then followed up with the next SQL statement to compare the number of trips per day by casual and member riders.